DidierMD/PolyPIV/README.md

 Particle Image Velocimetry software developed for my undergraduate thesis.

 This award-winning software requires the following external libraries:
--FFTW for computing the discrete Fourier transform.
+- FFTW for computing the discrete Fourier transform.
--FreeImage for saving images in several formats.
+- FreeImage for saving images in several formats.
--GTK+ for managing the Graphic User Interface.
+- GTK+ for managing the Graphic User Interface.

 The GUI description was made on the GLADE software.

 The development and testing environment included:

 - Debian linux 7
 - gcc version 5